 Zinc deficiency and cancer

 There have been a number of studies looking at the possible roles of zinc in the body, with some researchers focusing specifically on zinc levels of people with cancer and other diseases.
 These studies have found that zinc deficiency may be related to a variety of human cancers including breast, prostate, bladder, skin, esophageal, colon, head, neck, and leukemia.
-Additionally, it was noted that zinc deficiency was also linked to having more advanced stages of the disease and a greater number of unplanned hospitalizations during prescribed treatments.
+Additionally, it was noted that having a zinc deficiency coincided with more advanced stages of disease with a greater number of unplanned hospitalizations during prescribed treatments.

 The regulatory effects of zinc on the NF-kB pathway makes zinc highly significant in the prevention of cancerous cell growth patterns.
 Having higher levels of zinc inhibited angiogenesis (the formation of new blood vessels) in tumors and was shown to stimulate programmed cell death (or apoptosis) of abnormal cells, reducing the number of tumors and carcinogenic severity.
 Zinc also has the added benefit of displacing copper which tumors use to establish blood supplies so they can proliferate and spread.

 Foods sources of zinc include: Include oysters, meats, almonds, Brazil nuts, avocados, asparagus, leafy greens, mushrooms, raspberries, dark chocolate, wheat germ, and seeds such as pumpkin, chia, hemp, and sesame.

 George Eby’s study using zinc as an adjunctive therapy to treat acute lymphocytic leukemia.